ynstf/Spring-MVC-Spring-Data-JPA-Thymeleaf/README.md

 # Hospital Management Application

 This Java EE web application is built using Spring Boot, Spring MVC, Thymeleaf, and Spring Data JPA.
-It allows you to manage patients by displaying, paginating, searching, and deleting patient records.
-Below you will find technical details of the important code parts and what they mean.
+It allows you to manage patients by displaying, paginating, searching, and deleting patient records (Part 1).
+In addition, the project has been extended (Part 2) to include a common template page for consistent layout and form validation to ensure that patient input data meets business rules.

+---

 ## Technologies Used

 - **Java 21**
 - **Spring Boot 3.2.4**
 - **Spring MVC** for handling HTTP requests and building the web layer.
 - **Spring Data JPA** for ORM and data persistence.
 - **Thymeleaf** for server-side HTML templating.
+- **Thymeleaf Layout Dialect** (or similar) for creating template pages with reusable fragments.
+- **Spring Boot Starter Validation** (Hibernate Validator) for validating form data.
 - **Bootstrap (via WebJars)** for responsive UI design.
-- **MySQL Connector/J** for connecting to a MySQL database (using XAMPP).
+- **MySQL Connector/J** for connecting to a MySQL database.
-- **Lombok** to reduce boilerplate code (getters, setters, etc.).
+- **Lombok** to reduce boilerplate code.
 - **Spring Boot DevTools** for live reload during development.

+---

 ## Project Structure & Key Code Excerpts

+### Part 1: Patient Management

+This section of the application manages patient records.
+It provides the following functionalities:
+- Displaying a list of patients with pagination.
+- Searching patients by name.
+- Deleting a patient.

-### 1. Main Application Class
+#### 1. Main Application Class

 **File:** `HopitalApplication.java`